 The Ink Business Preferred replaced the (no longer available) Chase Ink Plus, which had a 5X bonus category.

 However, the no-annual-fee Ink Business Cash℠ Credit Card offers 5% cash back (5X Chase Ultimate Rewards points) on the first $25,000 spent in combined purchases at office supply stores and on phone, internet, and cable TV services each account anniversary year.

 If you think you’ll spend more in the 5X bonus category, you might earn more rewards with the Ink Business Cash.

 4. Tougher Chase Application Rules

-If you’re not sure how long you’ve had certain cards, you can easily check with myBankrate!
+If you’re not sure how long you’ve had certain cards, here’s how you can check to see how many cards you’ve opened.
 And even if you have other Chase Ink cards, you can still apply for this new card because it’s considered a different card product!

 If you can’t get approved for this new card because of the tougher rules, you can still consider other Chase travel cards, which are not impacted.